dennyshow/milestone-project4/README.md

 * Profile - Allows user to view thier details when signed into the app.

+* CountDown Timer - Allow user to see the timer displayed in ongoing auction.

 ### Possible feature to implement

 * Reviews - Try to allow user leave a review on purchased/ bided product
 * Checkout - Allow the use of basket checkout should incase user intend to buy product and not participate in auction.
-* Countdown Timer - Add a countdown timer for auctions still ongoing

 ### Getting Started